serggioqv/projecth3repository/README.md

-# Food Recipes
+## Food Recipes

-This is a web application that displays a list of recipes created by users
+This is a web application that displays a list of recipes created by users.

-## Instalation
+### Installation

 ```bash
 mkdir my_project
 cd my_project